edalorzo/reactive-learning/README.md

 ### Async/Await vs Promises

 Although promises are a very elegant solution that reduce some of complexity of writing code in CPS, the truth is that they still make use of callbacks to handle state changes.
-In certain cases, even with promises, the code looks a bit cumbersome, like our pythagorean function below, implemented using promises:
+In certain cases, even with promises, the code looks a bit cumbersome, like our Pythagorean function below, implemented using promises:

 ```javascript
 function pythagoras(x, y) {